-It was’t the first time that the brand’s designers were inspired by the theme of peregrination.
-At the end of 2014, Piaget had already showed the «A Mythical Journey» collection, devoting it to India and China.
-Secret & Lights just continued the geographical study of the House.
+It wasn’t the first time that the brand’s designers were inspired by the theme of peregrination.
+At the end of 2014, Piaget had already showed the “A Mythical Journey” collection, devoting it to India and China.
+Secret & Lights only continued the geographical study of the House.

 Venice vs. Samarkand

-As earlier, designers used a lot of marquise-cut diamonds, skillfully combining them with stones of other shapes.
-They also again demonstrated an excellent work with gold.
-For example, in the Serenissima Emerald Cuff Bracelet from the Secret of Venice chapter a metal engraving technique is used.
+As earlier, designers used a lot of marquise-cut diamonds, skilfully combining them with stones of other shapes.
+They also once again demonstrated excellent work with gold.
+For example, in the Serenissima Emerald Cuff Bracelet from the Secret of Venice chapter, a metal engraving technique is used.
 When executed, jewelers manually apply parallel, uneven grooves to the surface of the piece, imitating the texture of silk.
-One of the most famous item of the collection, the Lion Constellation ring, all from the same Venetian theme, has a secret.
+One of the most famous items of the collection, the Lion Constellation ring, all from the same Venetian theme, has a secret.
 Crowned with Kashmir sapphire, the diamond lid may be shifted, revealing the champlevé enamel night sky.
-In the Middle Ages such a piece could be intended for storing poison.
+In the Middle-ages such a piece could be intended for storing poison.
 Today they may be used to hide sentimental little things from prying eyes.

 Regarding the Lights of Samarkand chapter, designers of the House tried to make it not too oriental.
 They avoided the direct quotation of ornaments.
 Instead, the artists came up with their own decorative patterns, which can be traced in the Mirabilia ring with a cushion-cut 6 carat sapphire, as well as in an Arabyshka diamond necklace reminiscent of hand-woven lace.